sysagnostic/website/content/english/blog/mikrotik_radius.md

 ---
 draft: true
 author: "Tamas Rebeli"
-title: "Password-based access to your servers with MikroTik and RADIUS"
+title: "Password-based access to your subnet with MikroTik and RADIUS"
 description: "Use your existing authentication server and MikroTik router to restrict access to certain servers."
 publishDate: null
 date: 2025-02-22